US Forward Alex Morgan Supports Transgender Kids in Sports

-Forward Alex Morgan says the U.S. national team should have internal discussions about playing games in states that restrict transgender kids from participating in sports.
+Also on Wednesday, Morgan said the U.S. national team should have internal discussions about playing games in states that restrict transgender kids from participating in sports.

-“Looking at these games in Florida and Texas respectively, we’re going to need to continue to step it up, and have internal discussions as well with the team, because we’re not ones to shy away from hard conversation or taking a stand for what’s right,” Morgan said Wednesday during a conference call with reporters.
+“Looking at these games in Florida and Texas respectively, we’re going to need to continue to step it up, and have internal discussions as well with the team, because we’re not ones to shy away from a hard conversation or taking a stand for what’s right,” Morgan said Wednesday.

 The U.S. women have previously criticized efforts to limit transgender kids from playing organized sports.
 Last year during a game in Texas, several players wore wristbands that said “Protect Trans Kids.”